 Now let's start with the descriptive analysis of the EuStockMarkets sample data set, which is available in the R base package.
-First, this data must be loaded into memory using the data command.
-After that, the time series stored under this new variable name can be displayed in a graphic with the plot command. plot is a very universal command that results in different output types depending on the properties of the data.
-In addition, many function parameters allow the generated image to be modified according to personal preferences – see ?plot for a detailed description.
-(R Core Team, n.d.-b)
+First, these data must be loaded into memory using the data command.
+After that, the time series stored under this new variable name can be displayed in a graphic with the plot command. plot is a universal command that results in different output types depending on the properties of the data.
+In addition, many function parameters allow the generated image to be modified according to personal preferences; see ?plot for a detailed description (R Core Team, n.d.-b).

 Normally, the user is not required to define the properties of the data for the calculations and representations, since R recognizes the data types automatically.
 In the case of the EU stock market data used here, these are defined as time series (ts), which means that R uses functions (so-called generic functions) available specifically for this attribute.
-This definition is made by assigning a so-called class attribute to the data record using the class command.
-(R Core Team, n.d.-b)
+This definition is made by assigning a so-called class attribute to the data record using the class command (R Core Team, n.d.-b).

-So, every object created in R also automatically has a class that matches the data type but can be overridden by the user.
-To illustrate this, consider a simple example – as always, all functions are referenced from the R documentation (R Core Team, n.d.-b), also available using the help() function in R. First, two variables x1 and x2 are assigned numeric values.
+Every object created in R also has a class that automatically matches the data type but can be overridden by the user.
+To illustrate this, consider a simple example – as always, all functions are referenced from the R documentation (R Core Team, n.d.-b) and from within R using the help() function.
+First, two variables x1 and x2 are assigned numeric values.

 > x1 <- 1:7